Target Exam

 The correct answer is Option (4) → (B), (C), (D), (A)

 The multiplier process begins with an initial increase in investment, which leads to multiple rounds of income generation and consumption.
-The correct sequence is:
+According to the NCERT explanation of the multiplier mechanism:

-1. (B) Increase in investment.
+• First, there is an increase in investment (B).
 The multiplier process starts with an autonomous increase in investment, such as the government building infrastructure or private firms investing in capital goods.This initial investment injects new money into the economy, creating income for others (like wages for workers, payments to suppliers, etc.).

-2. (C) Rise in aggregate demand in each round.
+• This consumption causes a rise in aggregate demand in successive rounds (C).
 The increased investment raises aggregate demand because more people now have money to spend.
 As demand for goods and services rises, firms produce more to meet that demand.
 This leads to further income generation, not just from the initial round but from every additional round of spending.

 This cycle continues, causing a multiplied effect on income.